CUBRID/cubrid-manual/en/admin/control.rst

      4 28447     0     0 50144 IDLE
      5 28448     0     0 50144 IDLE

-Enter code below to input the monitoring interval of broker whose name includes broker1 with the **-s** option and monitor broker status regularly.
+Enter the command below with the **-s** option to monitor the status of a broker whose name includes broker1.
 If you do not specify broker1 as an argument, monitoring status for all brokers is performed regularly.
 It returns to a command prompt if q is not entered.

 ::